Siftah/get_iplayer/install/manual.md

     <http://127.0.0.1:1935>

+7. After the WPM has opened in your browser, click the `Refresh Cache` button.
+A new tab or window will open that shows the cache being refreshed.
+Leave that tab or window open to have the cache refreshed automatically every hour.
+You can also manually refresh the cache at any time.

-7. Stop the WPM by typing Ctrl-C.
+8. Stop the WPM by typing Ctrl-C.

 <a name="manual-archives"></a>
 ### Release Archives